nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 **Analysis Staging Subworkflow**

    - Output:
-     - \*_bulkRNASeq_v1_runsheet.csv (table containing metadata required for processing, including the raw reads files location)
+     - Metadata/\*_bulkRNASeq_v1_runsheet.csv (table containing metadata required for processing, including the raw reads files location)
-     - \*-ISA.zip (the ISA archive of the OSD datasets to be processed, downloaded from the OSDR)
+     - Metadata/\*-ISA.zip (the ISA archive of the OSD datasets to be processed, downloaded from the OSDR)

 **V&V Pipeline Subworkflow**